-DeFi Offers Potential Investment Opportunities said HyperChain Capital By Cointelegraph - Up News Info
+DeFi Offers Potential Investment Opportunities Said HyperChain Capital By Cointelegraph - Up News Info

 Decentralized finance, or DeFi, offers potential growth opportunities said the chief executive of digital assets management company HyperChain Capital.

-HyperChain CEO Stelian Balta said DeFi “has a huge opportunity to grow” and that digital currencies and blockchains are something the company continues to look on with interest.
+HyperChain CEO Stelian Balta said in a press release DeFi “has a huge opportunity to grow” and that digital currencies and blockchains are something the company continues to look on with interest.

 Continue Reading on Coin Telegraph